Philippines: Over 5,000 garment workers lose their jobs or put on forced leave due to order reductions

 Story containing response: (Find out more)

 Action taken: Luenthai Philippines allegedly supplies to Dillard's, Tapestry, Fast Retailing (for its brand UNIQLO), Ralph Lauren, Michael Kors, Victoria's Secret and adidas; Tapestry, Ralph Lauren, Michael Kors, Victoria's Secret and adidas provided a response to a request for comment from the Resource Centre. adidas stated Luenthai informed the company that it would no longer produce for adidas in the Philippines, and the last order was completed and shipped in September 2023.
 Victoria's Secret stated it no longer sources from the factory.
+Fast Retailing stated it does not source from the factory.
 Dillard's did not respond.
-Fast Retailing did not provide a response, but informed us it does not source from the factory.

 Source type: News outlet